python/the-knights-who-say-ni/README.md

 [Python Software Foundation](https://www.python.org/psf-landing/) in Python's case -- do not have the money to pay off a patent troll if a mistake is made and patented code is contributed.
-Basically a CLA means the Python project has someone to legally blame if some code was given to the project that it shouldn't have ever received.
+Basically a CLA means the Python project has some legal ground to stand on when it says it didn't mean to use any patented code.
 Obviously this is all a pain to deal with, but it's better to be safe than sorry.

 But beyond just making sure the PSF is in the legal clear if bad code is given to the Python project, it also helps make sure others who use code from the Python project are also in the clear.
 If a company wants to use Python code in a commercial fashion, having the Python project's code covered by CLAs means they don't have to worry about being sued as well.
-Hence it becomes much easier for the Python project's code to be used widely by companies because they don't have to worry about being sued themselves.

 ## Design goals
 A CLA bot breaks down into essentially three components: